Sigmoid unit :

 Rectified linear unit (ReLU):

-In the following figure below we compare ReL function (soft/hard) with sigmoid function.
+In the following figure below we see different activation functions plotted.

-The major differences between the sigmoid and ReL function are:
+The major differences between the sigmoid and ReL functions are:

-- If hard max function is used as activation function, it induces the sparsity in the hidden units.
+- If hard max is used, it induces sparsity on the layer activations.

 - ReLU can be used in Restricted Boltzmann machine to model real/integer valued inputs.